balena-io/pinejs/docs/Migrations.md

 In the event of an error, the transaction will roll back before bubbling.

+You will notice that migrations are executed in the beginning and in case of a successful execution you will see `Successfully executed migrations model` in your standard output.

 ### SQL

 SQL migrations will run with `executeSql` inside the transaction